Paz777/Cinnamon-Cinemas-Kata/README.md

 ## Project Development

 The project allowed me to develop my TDD skills and I wanted to implement my learning of dependancy injection and data structures.
 I created an interface called ISeatAllocationService which would allocate seats as per the requirements from A1 to C5 from a stack.
-If in the future if a new seat allocation is needed like seat selection or saving in a data store it could implement the interface.
+If in the future a new seat allocation is needed like seat selection or persisting to a data store it could implement the interface.

 I choose to keep the project simple without creating a seat class and holding information in strings to start with.